codedeviate/nrun/README.md

 ```

 ### Dependencies
-There is currently no dependencies for this tool.
+There is currently no dependencies for this tool (other than the need for [GoLang](https://go.dev/) to build it).
 * ~~[gopkg.in/ini.v1](https://pkg.go.dev/gopkg.in/ini.v1)~~

 ## .nrun.json